GreatApe42069/Doginals_Hash_Canvas_Creator/ReadMe-Hidden_Extractor.md

  C:\DoginalsHashCanvasCreator\hash-map_generated_images\hashmap00006.png

--The script will now attempt to decode the hidden message and display the extracted transaction ID and phrase.
+-The script will now attempt to decode the hidden message and display the extracted transaction ID and phrase inside your command prompt window.

 Example: